 Running out of juice isn't an issue with plug-in hybrid vehicles, as you always have the conventional engine to fall back on if the electric battery dries up.
 So while the electric range isn't as vital as fully electric vehicles, it's still an important consideration.

-The main downside of a plug-in hybrid is that, when you're not using the electric battery, they have poor fuel economy compared to standard petrol or diesel cars due to the extra weight of the electric battery.
+The main downside of a plug-in hybrid is that, when you're not using the electric battery, they have poor fuel economy compared with standard petrol or diesel cars due to the extra weight of the electric battery.
 So if you regularly drive further than the hybrid's pure electric range, or you can't easily charge it after every journey, then a plug-in hybrid might not be the best option.

 -